-Thanks to Those Who Have Helped Conserve Our Wildlife for 75 Years It's Your Nature!
+Thanks for Helping Conserve Our Wildlife for 75 Years It's Your Nature!

 Hunters and anglers have been making a difference for Michigan's natural resources since 1937